montoyamoraga/class-randomness/README.md

 print("testing")
 ```

+In programming languages, we can write comments: lines of code that are skipped by the computer and are only intended for human reading.
+They are useful for documentation and for explaining what each block of code does.
+In Python, if you type a "#" at the beginning of the line, it becomes a comment.
+Comments are also useful to skip lines of code that are buggy or we are testing, and instead of deleting we can keep them for future reference.

 Python can do math, but sometimes we will include libraries, which are snippets of code that other people wrote and that we can use.
 We can install them on our hard drive, but it is a lot of clutter and also it's easy to break things when all your Python scripts share their dependencies.
 We will use virtual environments instead, so that each project we write, will only use its own libraries, and not the ones that are installed globally in your computer.
 This is called scope limiting.

 Let's setup our virtual environment yay.